dmbarbour/wikilon/docs/AwelonLang.md

 Awelon is designed for user or community control of environments.
 Elements:

-* The Awelon environment - a *Dictionary* - is modeled as a [persistent tree structure](https://en.wikipedia.org/wiki/Persistent_data_structure) over [content addressable storage](https://en.wikipedia.org/wiki/Content-addressable_storage).
-This allows for lazy incremental downloads, efficient atomic backups, and (via proxy or [content delivery network](https://en.wikipedia.org/wiki/Content_delivery_network)) sharing of physical storage and network overheads between clients.
-We can efficiently download data from a trusted source, or even synchronize 'live' data, and we can feasibly do so at massive scales: weather histories, street maps, community wikis and forums, etc..
+* The Awelon environment (the *Dictionary*) is modeled as a [persistent tree structure](https://en.wikipedia.org/wiki/Persistent_data_structure) over [content addressable storage](https://en.wikipedia.org/wiki/Content-addressable_storage).
+This supports huge volumes, lazy downloads, incremental synchronization, atomic manipulations, and (via proxy or [CDN](https://en.wikipedia.org/wiki/Content_delivery_network)) amortizing physical storage and network costs across users.

-* The Awelon language is [purely functional](https://en.wikipedia.org/wiki/Purely_functional_programming) via local [rewriting](https://en.wikipedia.org/wiki/Rewriting) evaluation.
-We use this language to represent structured data, data processing algorithms, and the binding of algorithms and data into views.
-Between local rewriting and purity, we can incrementally compute and cache views, safely replay computations, and render intermediate computation steps for user comprehension.
-Our environment can also embed tests, perform consistency analysis, and securely share algorithms or views.
+* The Awelon language is [purely functional](https://en.wikipedia.org/wiki/Purely_functional_programming) with local [rewriting](https://en.wikipedia.org/wiki/Rewriting) evaluation.
+This language is used for structured data and data processing, including binding of data into computed views.
+We can cache and [compute incrementally](https://en.wikipedia.org/wiki/Incremental_computing) over live data.
+We can safely replay computations.
+Intermediate computation states can be written in the same language as initial source and final results, which simplifies tooling and debugging.
+We can automate testing and global consistency analysis.

 * The Awelon user interface is based on [projectional editing](http://martinfowler.com/bliki/ProjectionalEditing.html).
 We can leverage flexible graphical projections - tables, graphs, sheet music, flow charts, etc. - for editing code and data.
 Critically, due to rewriting evaluation, we can use the same projections to render computed values or intermediate debug steps.
 In context of live data, we can display live computed values like a dashboard or spreadsheets.

-* The 'active' Awelon environment defines [bots](https://en.wikipedia.org/wiki/Software_agent) to interact with external systems and perform tedious maintenance chores.
+* The active Awelon environment defines [bots](https://en.wikipedia.org/wiki/Software_agent) to interact with external systems and perform tedious maintenance chores.
 Awelon's bots are modeled as monadic transactions that repeat indefinitely, occasionally awaiting a relevant state change.
-Users control bots through direct manipulation of their definition.
-Real-world effects are supported by binding special variables to resources outside the dictionary, such as network sockets.
+Real-world effects are integrating by binding special variables to external resources, such as network sockets.
+Users control bots through editing their definition, which enables [interactive programming](https://en.wikipedia.org/wiki/Interactive_programming) and [live coding](https://en.wikipedia.org/wiki/Live_coding).

-The idea of projectional editors can easily be stretched - for example, collaborative development (suggestions, conflict avoidance) via interaction with auxiliary variables, or macro editing by invoking a transactional operation through an input form.
-But, essentially, effectful user actions are represented by edits.
-Through edits on 'active' environments, users control bots.
+The idea of projectional editors can safely be stretched - for example, we can support collaborative development (suggestions, conflict avoidance) via interaction with auxiliary variables, or macro-edits might be supported through editing a form then pressing a button to invoke a transactional script.
+But, essentially: Effectful user actions are represented by edits.
+Through edits, users control bots.
 Bots control everything else.

 The [application models](ApplicationModel.md) document describes patterns for modeling applications within the Awelon environment via projections and bots.
-This document focuses on the Awelon language and dictionary.
+This document focuses more on the Awelon language and dictionary.

 ## Language Basics